nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Shared Commands

-The commands in this section are available across all 5 modes.
+The commands in this section are available across ALL 5 modes.

 ### 1. Adding a resource

+Use this command when you wish to add a new resource entity (e.g. a new plane that has been added to your fleet) to Wingman, for you to manage the resource.
 ```
 add /prefix_A value_A /prefix_B value_B
 ```
 This commands adds an entity of the current resource mode to Wingman's database.
-For example, if the user is currently in the `plane` mode, then this command will add a new `plane` to the database.
+For example, if you are currently in the `plane` mode, then this command will add a new `plane` to the database.
 It shall be noted, however, that the parameters that are specified in different modes are different.

 Here are some examples of how the command works in each mode: